anonymoussepaperauthor/More-Consensus-Less-Confusion/README.md

 ### RQ3 — The Limits: How reducible is performance instability?

 > Performance instability has a **data-inherent floor**.
 Even clustering methods designed to be more stable than decision trees reach at most **~51% agreement** across the benchmark.
-Causal augmentation (confounder filtering + causal split criterion) matches EZR on optimization performance and achieves more total agreements (2,013 vs. 1,479), but with a narrower dataset-level advantage.
-The fix, if one exists, lies upstream: in **data collection, labeling quality, and measurement practices**.
+Causal augmentation (confounder filtering + causal split criterion) matches EZR on optimization performance and achieves more total agreements (1,740 vs. 2,390), and a narrow dataset-level advantage.
+The broader fix, if one exists, lies upstream: in **data collection, labeling quality, and measurement practices**.

 📁 Code: [`RQ3/code/`](RQ3/code/)
 📊 Results: [`RQ3/results/`](RQ3/results/)